perfectly-preserved-pie/automateordie.io---old/_posts/2023-08-26-wheretolivedotla.md

 Basically, the problem is that with `cluster=True`, the clusters (and markers) are redrawn whenever the viewport changes (by panning or zooming).
 That's what makes the popups close.

-Happily, [Emil has solved this with a new version of Dash Leaflet](https://github.com/thedirtyfew/dash-leaflet/issues/180#issuecomment-1694490970).
+I brought up this issue on the official GitHub repo and happily, [Emil has solved this with a new version of Dash Leaflet](https://github.com/thedirtyfew/dash-leaflet/issues/180#issuecomment-1694490970).
 The popups stay open even when you pan or zoom the map, greatly reducing the UX friction.
-Mad props to Emil for doing this.
+Thank you Emil!!

 This was a long, long running bug in the project ([7 months!](https://github.com/perfectly-preserved-pie/larentals/pull/16)).
 It's finally been squashed and I couldn't be more relieved because it has bugged me the entire damn time.